-11007/13 OM/mf 6 DGG 1B EN When matched principal trading is used all pre-trade and post-trade transparency requirements as well as best execution obligations must be complied with.
-The OTF operator shall not act as systematic internaliser in the OTF operated by it.
+For the purpose of facilitating the execution of one or more client orders in bonds, structured finance products, emission allowances and derivatives that have not been declared subject to the clearing obligation in accordance with Article 5 of Regulation (EU) No 648/2012, an OTF operator will be allowed to use 'matched principal' trading provided the client has consented to this process.
+In relation to sovereign debt instruments for which there is not a liquid market an investment firm or market operator operating an OTF may engage in dealing on own account other than matched principal trading.
+When matched principal trading is used all pre-trade and post-trade transparency requirements as well as best execution obligations must be complied with.
+The OTF operator or any entity that is part of the same corporate group and/or legal person as the investment firm and/or market operator shall not act as systematic internaliser in the OTF operated by it.
 Furthermore, the operator of an OTF should be subject to the same obligations as an MTF in relation to the sound management of potential conflicts of interest.

-- (9) All organised trading should be conducted on regulated venues and be fully transparent, both pre and post trade.
-Transparency requirements therefore need to apply to all types of trading venues, and to all financial instruments traded thereon. - (9a) In order to ensure more trading moves to regulated trading venues and systematic internalisers, a trading obligation for shares admitted to trading on a regulated market or traded on a trading venue has been introduced for investment firms in this Regulation.
-This requires investment firms to undertake all trades (i.e. trades dealt on own account and also trades dealt when executing client orders) on a regulated market, MTF, OTF, systematic internaliser unless there is a legitimate reason for them to be concluded outside one of these.
-Examples of such trades include those that are non-systematic, ad-hoc, irregular and infrequent, and also technical trades such as give-up trades which do not contribute to the price discovery process.
-This trading obligation is without prejudice to the best execution provisions set out in [new MiFID].
+(9) All organised trading should be conducted on regulated venues and be fully transparent, both pre and post trade.
+Appropriately calibrated transparency requirements therefore need to apply to all types of trading venues, and to all financial instruments traded thereon.

+(9a) In order to ensure more trading takes place on regulated trading venues and systematic internalisers, a trading obligation for shares admitted to trading on a regulated market or traded on a trading venue should be introduced for investment firms in this Regulation.
+This trading obligation requires investment firms to undertake all trades including trades dealt on own account and also trades dealt when executing client orders on a regulated market, MTF, or systematic internaliser.
+However an exclusion from this trading obligation should be provided if there is a legitimate reason.
+Those legitimate reasons are where trades are non-systematic, ad-hoc, irregular and infrequent, or are technical trades such as give-up trades which do not contribute to the price discovery process.
+Such an exclusion from this trading obligation should not be used to circumvent the restrictions introduced on the use of the reference price waiver and the negotiated price waiver or to operate a broker crossing network or other crossing system.